Murdoch sets up sons to take over media empire

 Daughter Elisabeth, who like Lachlan and James is a child of Murdoch's second marriage to Anna Murdoch Mann, founded and sold her television business Shine Group to News Corp in 2011.

-She was set to become a board director at the company in 2011 before the corporate split but decided not to pursue the nomination following the furore over the hacking scandal.
+She was set to become a board director at the company in 2011 before the corporate split but decided not to pursue the nomination following the furor over the hacking scandal.

 Lachlan had been expected to succeed his father at the helm, but in 2005 stepped down from his role as deputy chief operating officer of News Corp after clashing with executives in New York.